Medication Aide Program

 FAQs Related to the New TULIP Credentialing System

-HHSC implemented a new credentialing system in the Texas Unified Licensure Information Portal (TULIP) on July 5, 2023.
-This transition has resulted in issues that have affected individuals trying to use the system.
+The transition to the new credentialing system in the Texas Unified Licensure Information Portal (TULIP) has resulted in issues that have affected individuals trying to use the system.
 HHSC IT is working diligently on correcting these issues.

 The following are some of the frequently asked questions HHSC has received:

-What do I do if I have problems with registering in TULIP?
+What can I do if I have problems with registering in TULIP?

 Who do I contact if I can’t generate or submit an application?

-When I report a technical issue to TULIP Support, what information should I include?
+When I report a technical issue to TULIP Help Desk, what information should I include?

 • Provide a detailed description of the question or problem, including USERID, Facility/Agency license number (if licensed), NFA License (if applicable), application number, form number, screen and other details.